Chronic inflammatory diseases are increasinga Increasing in importance in the western world:

 - Mast cells are part of the innate immune system

-- Immediate defense against infection at the interfaces between the body and its environment
+- Immediate defense against infections at the interfaces between the body and its environment

-- Have stored messenger substances such as histamine
+- Do messenger substances such as histamine saved

-- Histamine is a messenger substance in the inflammatory reaction to cause the tissue to swell (blood vessels become more permeable so that the immune cells can get into the affected tissue more easily; as more fluid gets into the tissue, it swells)
+- Histamine is a messenger in the inflammatory reaction to cause tissue swelling (blood vessels become more permeable so that defense cells can more easily reach the affected tissue; as more fluid also enters the tissue, it swells)

-- The Tumor necrosis factor (TNF) is a signaling substance that primarily.a is released by macrophages
+- The tumor necrosis factor (TNF) is a signaling substance that is mainly secreted by macrophages

 3. Inflammation caused by T helper cell activation (lymphocytic inflammation)